The 16 Coolest Languages That You Should Learn

 Chinese is a tonal language, meaning that changing the tone of just one syllable can affect a word’s meaning.

-FluentU isn’t just for learning Chinese.
-You can use it to learn several other cool languages on this list, including the following:
+And FluentU isn’t just for learning Chinese!
+You can use it to learn several other cool languages in this article, including the following:

 What Makes English Cool

-English is the most widely spoken second language, with over 753 million people speaking it as a non-native language.
+English is the most widely spoken second language, with over a billion people speaking it as a non-native language.
 That means around twice as many people speak English as a second language than people who speak it as a first language.